 The Fiscal Year (FY) 2025 to 2028 Maryland Statewide Transportation Improvement Program (STIP) is a four-year, fiscally constrained, and prioritized set of transportation projects, compiled from Statewide, local, and regional plans.
 The STIP is guided by the 2050 Maryland Transportation Plan (MTP), which establishes a long-term vision for Maryland's transportation network.
 The STIP contains federally-funded projects plus regionally significant State and local projects.
-All projects were identified as "high priority" through Maryland's planning process and qualify to receive available transportation funding.
+The regionally significant projects located in the State's six Metropolitan Planning Organizations (MPOs), can be found in the MPO's Transportation Improvement Programs, included by reference in Section 2.
+All projects selected for funding through Maryland's planning process, both at the MPOs and in Maryland's non-Metropolitan areas, were consistent with the MTP and with federal transportation authorizations and qualify to receive available transportation funding.